The Sunday afternoon was hotting up, so I headed out on the bike for a long overdue visit to Askham Bog in search of some shade.

 It’s a wondrous spot – home to an abundance of trees, unusual plants, wildlife and flowers, including the giant royal fern (pictured below), purple loosestrife flowers, emperor dragonflies and native alder, hazel, silver birch and oak.
 And many more!

 I spent a happy hour walking along the boardwalk and exploring the mostly dry footpaths.
 As I walked, the noise of the nearby road and railway gradually faded.
-It was all so green, so calm, so connected.
+It was all so green, calm, and connected.
 There was only peace.

 What can I do there?

-Just wonder, and let your mind and spirit calm.
+Just wander, and let your mind and spirit calm.